 At the Department of Energy Sciences, research and teaching are carried out in energy engineering, mainly the transformation of energy to heat, electricity and propulsion, but also energy distribution and use.
-The common aim of all research at the Department is to develop resource-efficient solutions that save money and spare the environment.
+The common aim of all research at the department is to develop resource-efficient solutions are economically viable and good for the environment.
 About 80 employees are working at the department.

 In the field of Combustion Engines, researchers are developing engines for vehicles.
-Most research is being carried out on the HCCI (Homogeneous Charge Compression Ignition) engine, the next generation of combustion in engines, but today’s Otto engines (petrol) and diesel engines are also being studied.
+Most research is being carried out on the HCCI (Homogeneous Charge Compression Ignition) engine, the next generation of combustion in engines, as well as current technologies like the Otto engines (petrol) and diesel engines.
 A large proportion of the research into HCCI engines is concerned with regulation and control of the combustion process in collaboration with other groups in Combustion Physics, Laser Diagnostics and Automatic Control.